medvir/VirMet/README.md

 - `update`              update viral/bacterial database
 - `index`               index genomes
 - `wolfpack`            analyze a Miseq run
+- `covplot`             plot coverage for a specific organism

 A short help is obtained with `virmet subcommand -h`.